 Preparation of DNA Samples

-Begin by preparing short DNA templates for the LAMP assay [1].
-To prepare templates from animal food enrichments, aseptically weigh 25 grams of food sample [2] and place it into a sterile filter bag [3].
+Begin by preparing DNA templates for the LAMP assay [1].
+There are two types of samples used to make DNA templates.
+First, to prepare templates from animal food samples, aseptically weigh 25 grams of food sample [2] and place it into a sterile filter bag [3].

 WIDE: Establishing shot of talent at the lab bench with the food samples.